IgoyAI/koreksi-soal-ai/docs/user-guide.md

 ## Steps

 1. Install the dependencies listed in `requirements.txt`.
-Make sure `tesseract` is installed on your system so `pytesseract` can invoke it.
+Make sure both `tesseract` and `pdflatex` are installed so OCR and PDF generation work correctly.
 2. Compile the provided LaTeX answer sheet if you want a standardized form:
    ```bash
    pdflatex docs/answer-sheet.tex